 Employees will be reimbursed for all reasonable business expenses incurred for authorized travel on University business.
 All requests for reimbursement of approved business expenses must be signed by the traveler and the traveler’s supervisor.
 Exceptions from a signature by the traveler’s supervisor are the Chancellor, vice chancellor and provost, executive vice president and chief financial officer, senior vice presidents, vice presidents, and deans.

 In addition to inter-city transportation costs, the following travel expenses are reimbursable if deemed reasonable and necessary business expenses: ground transportation to and from the Syracuse airport, train or bus station, plus parking and tolls; ground transportation at destination by cab, limousine, rental car; fax, internet hookup, and telephone calls; conference registration fee; meals, including tips, not covered by the conference fee; lodging at single occupancy rate; rental of conference or meeting rooms; copying charges; and trip cancellation insurance.
 When traveling by plane, coach accommodations will be used unless such space is unavailable.
-The Chancellor, vice chancellor and provost, executive vice president and chief financial officer, senior vice presidents, vice presidents, cabinet officers and deans may make exceptions in the case of extenuating circumstances (e.g. demanding flight schedule, extended flight times) by giving prior written authorization for first class or business travel.
+The Chancellor, vice chancellor and provost, executive vice president and chief financial officer, senior vice presidents, vice presidents, chancellor's executive team and deans may make exceptions in the case of extenuating circumstances (e.g. demanding flight schedule, extended flight times) by giving prior written authorization for first class or business travel.
 Substantiation of the business purpose and reasonableness of all expenses is required.
 In addition, a detailed hotel folio (itemized receipt) is required for all lodging expenses.
 For all other expenses of $75.00 or greater, original receipts are required for substantiation.

 Entertainment expenses, including meals and refreshments for guests or business contacts, are non-reimbursable unless deemed necessary for the attainment of the purposes of the trip and reasonable.
 Most sponsors forbid charging entertainment costs to their projects under any circumstances.
 Other NON-reimbursable expenses include meals and lodging for family and friends traveling with the employee and cost of personal items.